04 May The Need to Rethink Virtual Conferences, Conventions, and Group Meetings

 - Consider Gamification – perhaps the fun elements of games can be incorporated in a non-gaming capacity.
 Virtual events provide a great way to apply gamification techniques, including trivia quizzes and puzzles.
 It is also possible to include prizes to encourage participation.

-- Think about External Speakers, Presenters or Entertainment – As with live meetings, online professional contributors from outside the organisation can enhance your event.
-They can add another perspective.
+- Think about External Online Event Speakers, Presenters or Entertainment – As with live meetings, professional contributors from outside the organisation can enhance your event.
+An online event speaker can add another perspective.
 A professional moderator can ensure both your external and internal speakers are fully supported in engaging with your audience.

 In short, taking a 2-hr, 2-day, or week long in-person event and doing the “same thing” online in a virtual video model seems to have worked well a year ago when we all got locked away overnight.
 However, a year later, it makes sense to get creative on how to share content and host an event differently.
 We are already spending our entire day in front of a screen, so let’s get delegates’ attention by doing something new.